gaidap/gaidap/README.md

 - 👋 Hi, I’m Paul
 - 👀 I’m interested in web development and computer science as well as software craftsmanship
-- 🌱 I’m currently learning React, Node, Kotlin and Docker / Kubernetes
+- 🌱 I’m currently learning Vue, PHP, Symfony, Kotlin and Go
 - 💞️ I’m looking to collaborate on interessting open source projects written in Java or Kotlin
 - 📫 How to reach me?
 Just message me.